Frequently Asked Questions (FAQ) about the Witches’ Ball

 Is there an expected standard of behavior at the Witches’ Ball?

-As this is a family event, overt or crude sexual behavior is not appropriate.
+Overt or crude sexual behavior is not appropriate.
+Flirting, kissing and hugging are encouraged!
 Those behaving inappropriately will be asked to leave.

 No underage drinking, no drugs.
 Those arriving obviously drunk or high may be refused admittance or asked to leave.
 Our professional bartenders will refuse to serve those who appear intoxicated.
 Anyone bringing in outside food or drink will be asked to take them outside or to leave.
 Hip flasks, bottles or botas will be confiscated.
 Off-duty police officers will be acting as security and will arrest anyone caught engaging in illegal activities.